upavadi/tng-wp-login/README.md

 # Introduction
 This widget replicates the Wordpress login/log out task and also logs into TNG ( The Next Generation of Genealogy Sitebuilding )](http://www.tngsitebuilding.com/).
+- Adds a Registration Form which may replace the Wordpress registration form by deselecting 'Membership>Anyone can register' in Wordpress Dashboard>Settings.
+- Adds a User Profile page which saves the changes in Wordpress and TNG database
+- Adds an enhanced Password-Reset module which checks for the presence of email of registered user.
+- Almost all the text used in pages and emails is customisable by the administrator.
+- User may login using either registered user Name or email.
+On successful login, if User Name exists in WP database, the user is also logged in to TNG.

+# Compatibility
+- The plugin is under Beta Test and is tested on TNG 10.1.3
+- PHP version 5.4 - 5.6.40
+- A Wordpress twenty Twelve child theme.

+# Issues
+**WP-TNG Integration** is achieved by displaying TNG content within Wordpress wrapper.
+To my knowledge, there are 2 methods available for achieving this..
+1. **Mike Barnes method** (MB-Method) uses a plugin to replace WP page with TNG content.
+At the moment, this plugin has some conflicts with displaying TNG media and the issue is not resolved.
+2. **Cees Kloosterman Method** (CK-Method) Uses customized Header and Footer files to replace TNG Header and Footer with WP ones.
+This is a very simple and effective method and I have now converted my live site (and Beta test site) from MB-Method to CK-Method.
+The plugin is tested using this integration method.
+3. **Page Refresh** may be required to see successful TNG login.

 ## Log In.
 ####  User may login using UserName or User Email and password.